haveno-dex/haveno-docs/docs/the-project/payment_methods/Paxum.md

 Payment can be sent to other users with just an email address.

 When the offer is confirmed Haveno will provide you with the XMR Sellers Paxum details for you to complete the payment.
-You should send payment immediately and confirm you have done so in Haveno by clicking `Payment Send`.
+You should send payment immediately and confirm you have done so in Haveno by clicking `Payment Sent`.

 If you have the option to include a payment reference please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.